-Score 5 - Excellent // Score 4 - Very Good // Score 3 - Good // Score 2 - Fair // Score 1 - Poor Score a) Configuration The open space should be of a shape (including aspect) that encourages use by all members of the community.
+Score 5 - Excellent Score 4 - Very Good Score 3 - Good Score 2 - Fair Score 1 - Poor Minimum Required Score a) Configuration The open space should be of a shape (including aspect) that encourages use by all members of the community.
 Long, thin or irregularly shaped spaces may be less able to accommodate a variety of uses including allotments.
-Exceptions might include where the space would play a key role in, e.g. water management that would necessitate a certain configuration. b) Surveillance 5) Survemance Wherever possible, the main areas of the space should be visible from surrounding buildings or public spaces, encouraging responsible use - secluded corners should be avoided. c) Accessibility The space should be easily accessible from the wider area, should utilise DDA compliant paths and access points and should, where appropriate, incorporate any longer distance routes including elements of/links to core paths or cycle network routes.
+Exceptions might include where the space would play a key role in, e.g. water management that would necessitate a certain configuration. b) Surveillance Wherever possible, the main areas of the space should be visible from surrounding buildings or public spaces, encouraging responsible use - secluded corners should be avoided. c) Accessibility The space should be easily accessible from the wider area, should utilise DDA compliant paths and access points and should, where appropriate, incorporate any longer distance routes including elements of/links to core paths or cycle network routes.
 Access for maintenance purposes should be easy and direct.
 Lighting should be provided where appropriate; d) Aspect Much of the space should, where possible, be designed to benefit from direct sunlight during much of the day; e) Place Quieter areas, away from the parts of the space where food growing is likely to take place, may be provided.
 Seating and bins may be provided in suitable locations, including to allow surveillance of areas likely to be used by vulnerable people.
 The location of the space complements surrounding uses and contributes to the amenity.
-This includes impacts to open spaces and cultural heritage assets. f) Biodiversity ·, =::::::::: Spaces should enhance sites with little existing biodiversity and habitat value without compromising habitat links and connections to the wider green network g) Water Quality and Flooding Spaces that are within the vicinity of water bodies will have minimal impacts on water quality and are unlikely to be impacted by or affect flood risk areas and ground water.
-The use of the site for food growing will act as an important flood attenuation measure, contribute to climate change adaptation, help meet the requirement for natural floodwater management - see note c) - and contribute to functional floodplains where possible h) Active and Sustainable Transport Links The site encourages the use of active travel and sustainable transport for access and is close to village and town centres. i) Infrastructure The site utilizes existing buildings and infrastructure including utilities, drains, noths and road naturally and The site utilises existing buildings and infrastructure including utilities, drains, paths and road networks, and avoids the demolition of structures and the creation of waste, where appropriate (see note d). avoids the demontion of structures and the creation of waste, where appropriate (see note d).
+This includes impacts to open spaces and cultural heritage assets. f) Biodiversity

+Spaces should enhance sites with little existing biodiversity and habitat value without compromising habitat links and connections to the wider green network g) Water Quality and Flooding Spaces that are within the vicinity of water bodies will have minimal impacts on water quality and are unlikely to be impacted by or affect flood risk areas and ground water.
+The use of the site for food growing will act as an important flood attenuation measure, contribute to climate change adaptation, help meet the requirement for natural floodwater management - see note c) - and contribute to functional floodplains where possible h) Active and Sustainable Transport Links The site encourages the use of active travel and sustainable transport for access and is close to village and town centres. i) Infrastructure The site utilises existing buildings and infrastructure including utilities, drains, paths and road networks, and avoids the demolition of structures and the creation of waste, where appropriate (see note d).